JTinglof/beginner-c/checksum/README.md

 No bugs have been encountered using parts 1 & 2.
 Part 3 has a flaw in that it will only chehcksum the first section header regardless of what is the second argument.
-This is due to procrastination preventing me from finishing the code that would parse the table of strings.